mlrun/mlrun/docs/change-log/index.md

 ### Breaking changes

-- The behavior of ingest with aggregation changed in v1.3.0.
+- The behavior of ingest with aggregation changed in v1.3.0 (storey, spark, pandas engines).
 Now, when you ingest a "timestamp" column, it returns <br>
 `<class 'pandas._libs.tslibs.timestamps.Timestamp'>`. <br>Previously, it returned `<class 'str'>`

 - Any target data that was saved using Redis as an online target with storey engine (RedisNoSql target, introduced in 1.2.1) is not accessible after upgrading to v1.3.
 (Data ingested subsequent to the upgrade is unaffacted.)